Tanks in World War I: First deployments

-To counter the danger of bullet splash or fragments knocked off the inside of the hull, the crew wore helmets with goggles and chainmail masks.
+To counter the danger of bullet splash or fragments knocked off the inside of the hull, the crew wore helmets with goggles and chainmail masks (known as splatter masks).
 Fragments were not as dangerous as fire, because of explosive fumes and the large amount of fuel aboard; smoking was prohibited inside and within 20 yards outside tanks.
 Gas masks were also standard issue, as they were to all soldiers at this point in the war due to the use of chemical warfare.
 The side armour of 8 mm initially made them largely immune to small arms fire, but could be penetrated by the recently developed armour-piercing K bullets.

 There was also the danger of being overrun by infantry and attacked with grenades.
 The next generation had thicker armour, making them nearly immune to the K bullets.
 In response, the Germans developed a larger purpose-made anti-tank rifle, the 3.7 cm TAK 1918 anti-tank gun, and also a Geballte Ladung ("Bunched Charge")—several regular stick grenades bundled together for a much bigger explosion.

 Engine power was a primary limitation on the tanks; the roughly one hundred horsepower engines gave a power-to-weight ratio of 3.3 hp/ton (2.5 kW/ton).
 By the end of the 20th century, power-to-weight ratios exceeded 20 hp/ton (15 kW/ton).

 Many feel that because the British Commander Field Marshal Douglas Haig was himself a horse cavalryman, his command failed to appreciate the value of tanks.
 In fact, horse cavalry doctrine in World War I was to "follow up a breakthrough with harassing attacks in the rear", but there were no breakthroughs on the Western Front until the tanks came along.
 Despite these supposed views of Haig, he made an order for 1,000 tanks shortly after the failure at the Somme and always remained firmly in favour of further production.

 In 1919, Major General Sir Louis Jackson said: "The tank was a freak.
 The circumstances which called it into existence were exceptional and not likely to recur.
 If they do, they can be dealt with by other means."